Drilling & filling teeth: an unwise choice?

 a) High-speed drilling

-High-speed drilling creates microscopic fractures and damages the tubules.
+High-speed drilling creates microscopic fractures and damages the tubules in the dentin.
 When enamel is removed and microcracks are created in the dentine, the inner nerve frequently is damaged, often killing the tooth in the longer term via nerve death.
-(If you look at this high-magnification picture of dentin, you will better see how drilling at high speed can indeed damage these filigrane structures.)
+(If you look at the high-magnification picture of dentin, you will better see how drilling at high speed can indeed damage these filigrane structures.)

 b) Drilling too fast